milesmcc/OpenSourceLaw/PAPER.md

 * **Object code** — machine-generated code created from human-readable source code
 * **Source code** — human readable and modifiable code that is often _compiled_ into machine-readable code
 * **Tort law** — the field of law that handles civil wrongs causing loss or harm.

+# Acknowledgements
+I would like to especially thank Darcy Meyer and Nicholas Miklaucic for their feedback on this article, as well as Nalu Concepcion and Dr. Nicholas Zufelt.

 ---